lcvisser/lcvisser.github.io/_posts/2021-12-12-sw-btn-led-demo-axi-pt2.md

 end procedure;
 ```

-This tripped me up, because I initially used the first version in handling the AXI channel transfer, which resulted in
+This tripped me up in implementing the AXI handshakes, because I initially used the first version in handling the AXI
-the valid signal (`signal_out`) to be asserted one clock cycle too long, which locked up the GPIO IP.
+channel transfer, which resulted in the valid signal (`signal_out`) to be asserted one clock cycle too long, which
+locked up the GPIO IP.
+This is where the ILA came in handy, because with it I could see the write response indicating
+what I had done wronge.
 Live and learn.

 ## Implementation of the AXI protocol